-Join Ben Long for an in-depth discussion in this video Extracting a still from a video, part of Shooting with the iPhone 5s.
+Join Ben Long for an in-depth discussion in this video Extracting a still from a video, part of iPhone 5s Photography.

 Sometimes you don't always know if you want to cover a particular moment or subject matter using stills or video.
 Now, in the basic video movie we talked about how you can shoot stills while you are recording video.
 Sometimes you might not think to do that, or not realize that you want a still until you get home.
 Fortunately it's very easy to grab an individual frame of video and save it out as a single image.
 You can then do anything with that you would do with a normal photo.
 You can edit it, print it, all of that kind of thing.
 There's a simple app that lets you do this, there are actually a few different apps that let you do this.